Ahkonsu/wpproatoz-gf-extras/Readme.txt

 # Gravity Forms Enhanced Tools

 ## Description
 Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation, spam filtering, minimum character length enforcement, and spam prediction capabilities.
-It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPressâ€™s Disallowed Comment Keys, enforce minimum lengths for text fields, and predict future spam based on terms and phrases from past spam submissions.
+It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPress’s Disallowed Comment Keys, enforce minimum lengths for text and textarea fields, and predict future spam based on terms and phrases from past spam submissions.

 ## Features

 ### Email Domain Validator
 - **Restrict Domains**: Limit submissions to specific domains or ban specific domains.
-- **Multiple Forms & Fields**: Apply validation to one or more Gravity Forms and their fields via a mapping interface.
+- **Multiple Forms & Fields**: Apply validation to one or more Gravity Forms and their email fields via a mapping interface.
 - **Custom Messages**: Set a custom validation message or hide it entirely for silent failure.
 - **Flexible Configuration**: Choose between "Limit" (whitelist) or "Ban" (blacklist) modes.

 ### Minimum Character Length
-- **Enforce Length**: Set a minimum character requirement for selected text fields.
+- **Enforce Length**: Set a minimum character requirement for selected text and textarea fields.
-- **Field Mapping**: Apply to specific text fields within configured forms.
+- **Field Mapping**: Apply to specific text or textarea fields within configured forms.
 - **Customizable**: Enable/disable and set the minimum length (default: 5 characters).

 ### Spam Filter
-- **Disallowed Keys Integration**: Uses WordPressâ€™s Disallowed Comment Keys to flag spam entries.
+- **Disallowed Keys Integration**: Uses WordPress’s Disallowed Comment Keys to flag spam entries.
 - **Field Flexibility**: Optionally check all form fields or limit to specific types (email, name, phone, company, message).
 - **Entry Blocking**: Add terms directly from the plugin to block spam submissions.